History

 2004

-Aimée Pomerleau becomes Production Director.
+Aimée Pomerleau becomes Production and Training Director.

 Justin Beck comes on board as an Associate Producer.